Guest contribution by Lalitha

 In my solitude, I find my own self boldly!

-I am Lalitha, a student here in Germany.
+I am Lalitha, a freshly minted graduate in Germany.
 My newfound love is writing these days.
 I love reading books and I am very passionate about cooking and baking.
 Music and coffee help me navigate tough days.
 I like hiking and cycling.
 I live in Aachen and I am truly in love with my life.

 If you liked this guest contribution, please make sure to check out more blog post collaborations.